Marketing in Australia of infant formula

 The MAIF agreement outlines obligations of manufacturers and importers of infant formula in Australia in relation to the marketing of these products.
 The scope of the MAIF Agreement is limited to products for infants (up to 12mths) and is therefore not as strong as the WHO Code.

-Making a complaint to the Advisory Panel for MAIF (APMAIF)
+Making a complaint to the Department of Health

-It's important to report any marketing practices that undermine breastfeeding to the Advisory Panel on the Marketing in Australia of Infant Formula (APMAIF).
+It's important to report any marketing practices that undermine breastfeeding to the Department of Health.

-APMAIF is a non-statutory panel appointed by government to monitor compliance with the MAIF agreement.
-Making a complaint to APMAIF is the only formal way to have concerns about the marketing of infant formula recognised.
-Find out more about APMAIF and the complaints processes
+Making a complaint is the only formal way to have concerns about the marketing of infant formula recognised.
+Find out more about the complaints process

 Tips for making complaints

-Take hard copy or photographic evidence (if possible) and note the date, time, retail outlet etc. Then report your concerns by letter or email firstly to the company itself and then directly to APMAIF.
+Take hard copy or photographic evidence (if possible) and note the date, time, retail outlet etc. Then report your concerns by letter or email firstly to the company itself and then directly to the Department of Health.

-OR tell us as the Breastfeeding Coalition Tasmania and we'll put in a complaint for you!
+OR tell us and we'll put in a complaint for you!

 Marketing practices with the potential to undermine breastfeeding